rtCamp/action-deploy-wordpress/README.md

 2. This action can be used when you have the contents of `wp-content` folder in root of your repository.
 [This](https://github.com/rtCamp/github-actions-wordpress-skeleton) is how a skeleton repo would look like.
 3. During deployment, by default this action will download [WordPress](https://wordpress.org/latest.zip), put the content of the repo in `wp-content` directory and then deploy the entire WordPress setup on the deploy path specified in `hosts.yml`.

+This action is a part of [GitHub action library](https://github.com/rtCamp/github-actions-library/) created by [rtCamp](https://github.com/rtCamp/).

 ## Installation

 >To use this GitHub Action, you must have access to GitHub Actions.
 GitHub Actions are currently only available in public beta (you must [apply for access](https://github.com/features/actions)).